nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You must input an item name that matches an existing item in your inventory list.
 * The name matching is case-insensitive, e.g. `i/pEn q/3` and `i/pen q/3` will both add `3` quantities (or units) of the inventory item `Pen` to the created order.
 * You must input a quantity of integer value more than 0, e.g. `q/1` or `q/3` but NOT `q/0` or `q/-1`.
-* If you input an item name that matches previously entered item, the quantity of the added item will be updated instead, e.g., `i/Box q/3` followed by `i/Box q/4` will only add a total of `4` quantities (or units) of `Box` to the created order
+* If you input an item name that matches previously entered item, the quantity of the added item will be updated instead, e.g. `i/Box q/3` followed by `i/Box q/4` will only add a total of `4` quantities (or units) of `Box` to the created order

 Lastly, to end the command, you can enter `done` to tell TrackO to track the order or `cancel` to completely abort the command.